ThisDudeBoy/discord-bot-template-advanced/CONTRIBUTING.md

-# Contributing to DevHub Discord Bot
+# Contributing to Discord Bot Template Advanced

-First off, thank you for considering contributing to DevHub Bot! 🎉
+First off, thank you for considering contributing to this Discord bot template! 🎉

 **Created by [AlexM](https://github.com/ThisDudeBoy)**